Daniel-16/christmas-ascii-art/README.md

 cd christmas-ascii-art
 ```

-3. Run the any of the script:
+3. Run any of the script:

 ```bash
 bash ./snowman.sh